Costa Rica 3-Week Itinerary: The Complete Travel Guide Costa Rica 3-Week Itinerary: The Complete Travel Guide

 • Long socks & trousers – You might also want to take long socks & trousers for some hikes, night walks, or evenings outside to cover your legs and prevent mosquito bites.

-• Suitable footwear – Good walking shoes/sneakers/sandals is an absolute must.
+• Suitable footwear – Good walking shoes/sneakers/sandals are an absolute must.
 Hikes can be somewhat challenging with muddy or rocky paths.
 It’s not wise to wear flip-flops here.

 • Earplugs – Your nights can be disturbed by animal sounds, music, or the sound of the waves when camping in Costa Rica.
 Earplugs save you from having a sleepless night!